oracle/weblogic-kubernetes-operator/site/installation.md

 ### Log integration with ELK

 The operator can install the ELK stack and publish its logs into ELK.
-If enabled, ElasticSearch and Kibana will be installed in the `default` namespace, and a logstash pod will be created in the operator’s namespace.
+If enabled, ElasticSearch and Kibana will be installed in the `default` namespace, and a logstash container will be created in the operator pod.
 Logstash will be configured to publish the operator’s logs into ElasticSearch, and the log data will be available for visualization and analysis in Kibana.

-To enable the ELK integration, set the `enableELKintegration` option to `true`.
+To enable the ELK integration, set the `elkIntegrationEnabled` option to `true`.

 ## Deploying the operator to a Kubernetes cluster